nathanielazevedo/just_calories/APP_STORE_CHECKLIST.md

 ## 📝 App Store Connect Setup

 ### App Information
-- **App Name**: Just Calories
+- **App Name**: Ledger
 - **Subtitle**: Simple Weight Loss Tracking
 - **Category**: Health & Fitness
-- **Age Rating**: 4+ (No restricted content)
+- **Age Rating**: 12+ (Weight loss/diet content)

 ### Description (Suggested)
 ```
-Track your weight loss journey with Just Calories - the simple, no-nonsense calorie tracker.
+Track your weight loss journey with Ledger - simple calorie management that actually works.

 FEATURES:
-• Set your weight goals and track progress
-• Calculate your daily BMR automatically
+• Smart weight projections based on your daily calorie intake
+• Automatic BMR calculation tailored to your body
-• Track calories eaten and exercise burned
+• Track calories consumed and burned through exercise
-• See daily, weekly, and monthly weight loss projections
+• Visual progress indicators showing projected vs actual results
+• Daily calorie goals that adapt to your progress
-• Timeline view of your weekly progress
+• Weekly timeline view to see your journey at a glance
-• Clean, dark interface optimized for daily use
+• Clean, intuitive interface designed for daily use

-Just Calories focuses on what matters: calories in vs calories out.
-No subscriptions, no complicated features - just simple weight tracking that works.

-PRIVACY:
+HOW IT WORKS:
+Ledger uses science-backed calculations to project your weight loss based on your calorie deficit.
+Input your weight, set your goal, and track your daily calories.
+The app shows you exactly where you're heading and compares it to your actual progress.

+PRIVACY FOCUSED:
-All your data is stored locally on your device.
-We don't collect, store, or share any of your personal information.
+• All data stored locally on your device
+• No account required
+• No data collection or tracking
+• No subscriptions or ads
+• Your information never leaves your phone

+Perfect for anyone who wants straightforward weight tracking without the complexity.
+No meal plans, no social features, no premium upsells - just the tools you need to reach your goals.
 ```

 ### Keywords (Suggested)